What is SMART SCALE?

 The state of Virginia uses SMART SCALE to objectively select transportation projects for applicable state funding.
 The SMART SCALE scoring system allows for a transparent project selection process.

 What are the steps of the selection process?

 In a nut shell, localities and entities like FAMPO’s Policy Board determine which of their transportation projects are eligible for SMART SCALE.
 They then submit their eligible transportation project applications to the state.
 Next, the state scores and prioritizes submitted projects.
 Finally, the Commonwealth Transportation Board (CTB) uses the scores to select the right projects for funding.
 The projects are included in the Six-Year Improvement Program and are fully funded through construction.

 What is the score based on?

-SMART SCALE scores are determined by weighing the following factors: safety, congestion mitigation, accessibility, environmental quality, economic development, land use and project cost.
+SMART SCALE scores are determined for each transportation project.
+Scores are calculated by considering how the project impacts the following factors: safety, congestion mitigation, accessibility, environmental quality, economic development, land use and project cost.
+These factors are weighed differently based on the SMART SCALE category of a region.
 For a complete understanding of how projects are scored, visit the SMART SCALE website, here.

 What is a SMART SCALE "round?"

 A “round” refers to one full SMART SCALE cycle.
 Currently, there are two years between cycles.
 SMART SCALE is fairly new, so round numbers are low.
-We are entering round 4 of SMART SCALE.
+We are currently in round four of SMART SCALE.

-You can find all approved transportation projects by using this interactive map.
+You can find all approved SMART SCALE transportation projects by using this interactive map.